zephyrproject-rtos/zephyr/boards/espressif/esp_wrover_kit/doc/index.rst

    Since GPIO32 and GPIO33 are connected to the oscillator by default, they are not connected to the JP1 I/O connector to maintain signal integrity.
-This allocation may be changed from the oscillator to JP1 by desoldering the zero-ohm resistors from positions R11 / R23 and re- soldering them to positions R12 / R24.
+This allocation may be changed from the oscillator to JP1 by desoldering the zero-ohm resistors from positions R11 / R23 and re-soldering them to positions R12 / R24.

 SPI Flash / JP2
 ***************